H-Y-H-Y-H/Egocentric_VSM/README.md

 )

 ## Usage
-Navigate to the project directory and run main.py with the desired mode:
+Navigate to the project directory and run main.py with the following mode:

 1: Collect Data in the simulation.

 2: Train the Egocentric Visual Self-Model.

-3: Train Visual Odometry (VO) Model.
+3: Train the Visual Odometry (VO) Model.

 4: Test the Egocentric Visual Self-Model